Staff

 John Mendoza, Finance and Administration Manager

 An animal lover from childhood, John grew up having just about any pet you can think of: a ball python, an iguana, dog, hamsters, fishes (fresh water and salt water), guinea pigs, turtles, a tortoise, birds, a rabbit and even hermit crabs.
 He joined Valley Humane in 2023 as Manager of Finance and Administration, transitioning from a career in hotels, and is excited to be involved with an organization that makes a difference in both the lives of animals and in the community.
 In his free time, John enjoys exploring different cuisines, both in cooking and dining out, watching sports, gardening, and traveling.
-While he does not currently have a pet, he and his wife are looking forward to having a dog soon.
+He and his wife recently adopted a dog, Patch, from Valley Humane.

 Sally Parsons, Program Specialist